sasjs/cli.sasjs.io/docs/run.md

 ## sasjs run

 This will create a session and execute some SAS code.
 The log will be returned as a file in the current directory.
 The source file must have a ".sas" extension.

-Note - an additional variable macro variable (`_program`) will be added by the adapter, with the value of the appLoc and the filename (eg `%let _program=/My/AppLoc/runfilename.sas;`).
-This is added as a session variable so will not be visible in the logs.
+Note - an additional variable macro variable will be added by the adapter, with the value of the target [appLoc](https://cli.sasjs.io/sasjsconfig.html#targets_items_anyOf_i0_appLoc) and the filename (equivalent to `%let _program=/My/AppLoc/runfilename.sas;`).
+This is actually added as a session variable, so will not be visible in the logs.

 ### Syntax